Online Submissions

 - No personally identifiable information (patient names and initials, medical record numbers) may be published.
 Photographs submitted for publication should not provide for patient identification.

-- The journal welcomes pre-posting of all raw research data in public repositories that assign DOIs (e.g. Mendeley Data).
+The journal encourages pre-posting all raw research data in public repositories that assign DOIs (e.g. Mendeley Data).

 Discussion